 - Cheeks.
 Dermal fillers can plump cheeks and fill in shallow or hallow regions that are commonly due to genetics, aging or fat loss.

 - Lips.
 If you are looking to fix a thin upper lip or want fuller lips, dermal fillers are great for plumping, contouring and shaping.

 Some off-label uses for dermal fillers include:

 - Under the eyes.
 Dermal fillers are administered to the tear troughs to eliminate those dark circles that come with aging.

 - Earlobes.
-Gravity, volume loss and heavy earrings eventually cause the earlobes to sag, but dermal fillers can restore the natural appearance of your ears.
+Gravity, volume loss and heavy earrings eventually cause the earlobes to sag, but facial fillers can restore the natural appearance of your ears.

 - The hands.
 As we age, our hands become thin and wrinkled, which is the result of a loss of collagen.
 Dermal fillers can be used to restore the volume loss.

 Botox and Dermal Filler Training at National Laser Institute

 Our CE/CME courses are designed to prepare doctors, nurses and medical professional to perform Botox, dermal fillers and other cosmetic injectable treatments in any medical setting!

 Each course is split between classroom education and clinical hands-on training.
 In the classroom, students will learn things like proper injection techniques, facial anatomy and patient selection.
-During clinical hands-on training, students are broken into small groups (no more than 5 students per instructor) and have the opportunity to work on a variety of scheduled clients in a luxury retail medical spa setting in order to gain real world experience.
+During clinical hands-on training, students are broken into small groups and have the opportunity to work on a variety of scheduled clients in a luxury retail medical spa setting in order to gain real world experience.